spotify/dbeam/README.md

 - `--connectionUrl`: the JDBC connection url to perform the dump
 - `--table`: the database table to query and perform the dump
+- `--sqlFile`: a path to a local file containing the SQL SELECT query (used instead a generated query based on `table` parameter)
 - `--output`: the path to store the output
 - `--username`: the database user name
 - `--password`: the database password